mirrexagon/espressobin-nix/README.md

 1. Connect a USB cable to the serial port on the ESPRESSObin and boot it with the current bootloader.
 1. Press enter to stop autoboot and get to the shell.
 1. Run `bubt flash-image.bin spi usb`
-1. Run `reset` to reset the board and see if it boots into the newly-flashed U-Boot.
+1. Run `reset` to reset the board and boot into the new bootloader.

 ### Extra steps after flashing
 Stop autoboot, load the default U-Boot environment with `env default -a`, save it with `env save`, then `reset`.